tobyweston/essential_acceptance_testing/manuscript/part2/alternatives.md

 ## Use a hexagonal architecture {#use-a-hexagonal-architecture}

 The traditional view of acceptance tests is that they are heavy weight, long running and coarse grained.
-This is because typically, they test multiple components, often repeatedly across scenarios.
-They'll often exercise the UI and database.
+This is because they usually test multiple components, often repeatedly over different scenarios.
+They'll often exercise the UI and database and start up the full stack.

 Alistair Cockburn's [Hexagonal](http://alistair.cockburn.us/Hexagonal+architecture) or _ports and adapters_ architecture talks about decoupling these components to provide a lightweight alternative.
 When you decompose to components that can be tested independently, you can be more flexible about composing test scenarios.
 That way, scenarios no longer have to contain repeated fragments.

 Cockburn's canonical example talks about decoupling the database and/or UI so that the core system can be tested with or without these components.
-Have a look at the [How testing can influence design](#how-testing-can-influence-design) section for a more in-depth look.
+You can apply the principle to a much finer degree however if you build you're application in such a way as to clearly demarcate component boundaries and allow alternate components to be be plugged in at these boundaries.

 In order to replace a long running traditional style acceptance test with an equivalent ports and adapters style test, you need to overlap tests to replicate the coverage.
 For example, lets assume we need to verify the following;